siavava/portfolio/content/projects/ai/76-chess.md

 windows, and quiescence search — that make the textbook algorithm play well under a real clock.

-**Searching the game tree.** Chess is a zero-sum game, so one number scores every position: the engine (MAX) picks the child of highest value, assuming the opponent (MIN) always answers with the lowest.
+Chess is a zero-sum game, so one number scores every position: the engine (MAX) picks the child of highest value, assuming the opponent (MIN) always answers with the lowest.
 Minimax computes that value by recursing to the leaves,

 $$